VX nerve agent used to kill Kim Jong Nam, police say

 - Malaysian police name agent used to kill Kim Jong Nam

-- VX is the most toxic nerve agent, typically used in chemical warfare
+- VX is the most toxic nerve agent

-(CNN)The chemical substance used to kill Kim Jong Nam was VX nerve agent, according to a preliminary report by the Chemistry Department of Malaysia, Malaysian police said in a statement Friday.
+(CNN)The chemical substance used to kill Kim Jong Nam was a VX nerve agent, an internationally-banned chemical weapon that can kill within minutes, according to a preliminary report by the Chemistry Department of Malaysia.

+Malaysian police said in a statement Friday that tests on Kim's eyes and face revealed the presence of the substance.

+Nerve agents are the most toxic and fast-acting substance known in chemical warfare -- and VX is the most potent of all of them, according to the US Centers for Disease Control and Prevention (CDC).

-Kim, the half-brother of North Korean leader Kim Jong Un, died February 13 before he was scheduled to board a flight from Kuala Lumpur to Macau.
+Kim, the estranged half-brother of North Korean leader Kim Jong Un, died on February 13 before he was scheduled to board a flight from Kuala Lumpur to Macau.

-The Royal Malaysian Police say that two women approached him from behind and wiped his face with some sort of substance.
+Malaysian police claim two women wiped his face with some sort of liquid at the instruction of four North Koreans.
+He started to feel dizzy minutes later and died shortly after on his way to the hospital.

-They were instructed by four North Koreans, who are believed to have returned to Pyongyang, Malaysian Inspector-General of Police Khalid Abu Bakar said at a news conference Wednesday

-The North Korean embassy rejected the hypothesis, saying that the women would be dead if they had put a lethal chemical on their hands.
+North Korea rejects that version of events, saying that the women would be dead if they had put a lethal chemical on their hands.
+It vehemently denies any involvement in Kim's death.

-Nerve agents are the most toxic and fast-acting substance known in chemical warfare -- and VX is the most potent of all of them, according to the US Centers for Disease Control and Prevention.

-"If it's inhaled as a vapor, (the victim) very quickly becomes what is called, crudely, a body flopper.
-You'll be on the ground with your arms and legs twitching unable to breathe," former United Nations weapons inspector David Kay told CNN in 1998.
-"You will lose control of your stomach.
-It's not a very pleasant way to die."
+There are binary versions of chemical weapons, including VX, which aren't lethal until two compounds are mixed, according to the Organisation for the Prohibition of Chemical Weapons (OPCW).

+Binary systems are usually employed for the safe storage of chemical weapons.

-It works by inhibiting the operation of an enzyme that helps the body's nervous system function, according to the Organization for the Prohibition of Chemical Weapons (OPCW).
+VX inhibits the operation of an enzyme that helps the body's nervous system function, causing paralysis and suffocation.

+"VX is probably the state-of-the-art nerve agent," CNN military analyst Rick Francona said.
+"It is probably the most lethal of all the nerve agents ever designed."

-Symptoms can appear after a few seconds, and even small doses can affect people.
-Larger exposure can lead to convulsions, paralysis and deadly respiratory failure, the CDC says.
+Symptoms can appear after a few seconds, and even small doses -- as little as 10 mg on the skin -- can affect people.
+Larger exposure can lead to convulsions, paralysis and deadly respiratory failure.

-Kim died shortly after he was wiped with the substance, according to police.

-After the initial assault, he approached an airline employee at the counter, saying he felt unwell and dizzy.
-He died in an ambulance while being taken to hospital.
+VX is most dangerous when inhaled, rather than absorbed through the skin, according to Nial Wheate, a chemical weapons health expert at the University of Sydney.

+"It's not (meant as) a skin agent.
+It's a thing that you aerosol through the air," he said.

 The suspects